sowcow/prank-player/README.md

 Sound output device is configurable through the menu.

+* [:ru: описание](https://github.com/sowcow/prank-player/wiki/%D0%BE%D0%BF%D0%B8%D1%81%D0%B0%D0%BD%D0%B8%D0%B5)
+* [:open_file_folder: download](https://github.com/sowcow/prank-player/releases)

+## Motivation

 The motivation was to try some experiments while rewriting my old app using more modern technology.

 Then I cancelled unfinished experiments and moved the app to electron.

-* [:ru: описание](https://github.com/sowcow/prank-player/wiki/%D0%BE%D0%BF%D0%B8%D1%81%D0%B0%D0%BD%D0%B8%D0%B5)
-* [:open_file_folder: download](https://github.com/sowcow/prank-player/releases)
+So it should be usable.

+Also I haven't checked if better alternatives already exist.

 ## Status: ready for real-world testing